-How To Use The iPhone Flashlight (Back Tap, Lock Screen, Brightness & More!)
+How To Use The iPhone Flashlight: Back Tap, Lock Screen, Brightness & More!
+(2023 Guide)

 Change The Brightness Of The iPhone’s Flashlight

 The iPhone’s flash is pretty strong, but believe it or not, you can make it even stronger.
-That’s because as long as you have iOS 11 or later you can also change the brightness of the flashlight, increasing its intensity or decreasing it.
+That’s because you can also change the brightness of the flashlight, increasing its intensity or decreasing it.
 Here’s how:

 - Swipe down on your iPhone’s screen to bring up Control Center (if you have an iPhone 8 or older, swipe up to bring up Control Center).